castor-software-days-2019/castor-software-days-2019.github.io/_pages/ci_art_hackathon.markdown

 ---

 We invite you to the first hackathon about art and continuous integration.
 Passionate and creative software students, software developers, artists, designers and curious citizens are welcome to join this first ever performance of software art based on continuous integration data.
+Hackathon site, [here](https://kth.github.io/ci-hackathon/)

 ## The Concept